valencik/mastersAPSC/documents/thesis/thesis.md

 ### Cosine Similarity of NSR Selectors
 A script was prepared to perform cosine similarity analysis on the NSR selectors.
-The code is available at `calc-cosine-sims.py`.
+The code is available at [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).
 For each NSR entry, a vector was formed from the entry's selectors.
 These vectors were used to form a corpus that calculated the frequency of each term in the vectors.
 Any selector with a value equal to `OTHER` was filtered out.
 These selectors are similar to stop words in text mining natural language data.
-Stop words, and these selectors, are the most commonly occuring, they contribute little meaning, and are therefore removed.
+Stop words[^stop-words], and these selectors, are the most commonly occuring, they contribute little meaning, and are therefore removed.

+[^stop-words]: Common stop words in english are "the", "and", "it", "is", and "a".

 The vectors are formed by turning the selectors into strings.
 We dropped the `subkey` value for this analysis as we were not concerned with the ordering of the of the selectors.